-Fans should never be lifted by the motor, motor cover or accessories.
+Fans should never be lifted by the shaft, motor, motor cover or accessories.

-Fans are to be rigged and moved by the lifting points provided or by the skid when a forklift is used.
+Fans are to be rigged and moved by the lifting brackets and/or lifting points provided or by the skid when a forklift is used.
+Location of brackets varies by model and size.
 Handle in such a manner as to keep from scratching or chipping the coating.
-Damaged finish may reduce ability of fan to resist corrosion.